spack/seps/README.md

 * Complete technical details are hard to understand in short meetings or online discussions;
 * Consensus is required among many Spack implementers, users, and contributors;
-* Changes will require significant effort (redesigns, API changes, chagnes to core data structures);
+* Changes will require significant effort (redesigns, API changes, changes to core data structures);
 * The feature will likely affect user workflow; or
 * Users are likely to notice and to rely heavily on the proposed feature.